Rock your golden years

 You’re in your mid-60s and just beginning to embrace retirement.
 The kids are doing well, your mortgage is paid up, and your alarm clock is set permanently to ‘off’.
 This is your time to do what you’ve always wanted – see the world, learn a new skill, indulge in a hobby.

 Since you’re not drawing a regular salary any more, you’ll be relying on other sources of income.
 So it’s essential to make sure you have enough to continue living it up.
-If you’d like to estimate the income you’ll need in retirement, tap on DBS FutureMe to determine your retirement lifestyle and start planning today.

 - Maintain a steady stream of income and keep your investments growing